Cldfire/site/content/blog/writing-an-opencl-filter-for-ffmpeg.md

 ## Writing the `colorkey_opencl` Filter

-*Note: feel free to look everything up in the FFmpeg source if you would like to see the full code at any point*
+*Note: the [full code](https://github.com/FFmpeg/FFmpeg/commit/1c46ab4815f8b32512ae5fa4fd9dc95fecd2a05d) is available for browsing if you so desire at any point*

 Before we can get to the actually exciting part we unfortunately have some boilerplate to get out of the way.
 Let's put it in a new file (`libavfilter/vf_colorkey_opencl.c`) that contains a copy-pasted header and list of includes from one of the other OpenCL filters.
 We'll start off by defining the context: